loopstick/GitHubDemo/README.md

-# Git Hub Template for Mechatroncis and Digital Electronics
+# Git Hub Template for Mechatronics and Digital Electronics
 demo for class